Taxation of international executives

 2For example, an employee can be physically present in the country for up to 60 days before the tax authorities will apply the ‘economic employer’ approach.

-3Sample calculation is generated by KPMG Alpen-Treuhand GmbH Wirtschaftsprüfungs- und Steuerberatungsgesellschaft (Wien), the Austrian member firm of KPMG International, based on the Austrian Tax Book 2016 presented by the Austrian Federal Ministry of Finance.
+3Sample calculation is generated by KPMG Alpen-Treuhand GmbH Wirtschaftsprüfungs- und Steuerberatungsgesellschaft (Wien), the Austrian member firm of KPMG International.

 © 2017 KPMG Alpen-Treuhand GmbH Wirtschaftsprüfungs-und Steuerberatungsgesellschaft (Wien), an Austrian limited liability company and a member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative (“KPMG International”), a Swiss entity.
 All rights reserved.